joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/29/world/europe-summer-heat-fires-saudi.html

 **Inflammation Keeps Us Alive.
 It's Also Making Us Sick.**\
-`Discoveries that chronic inflammation can lead to myriad illnesses could be this century’s biggest medical breakthrough.`\
+`The discovery that chronic inflammation is a cause of myriad illnesses could be this century's biggest medical breakthrough.`\
 https://www.nytimes.com/interactive/2026/07/29/magazine/inflammation-chronic-immune-system-health.html

 **Microsoft Increases Spending on A.I. as Profit Jumps 31.6%**\